nealbarshes/nealbarshes.github.io/Team/Protocols_AllPatients/07_PostOpOrders_AllPatients/index.md

 >2.
 Complete blood count (CBC) with or without differential
 >3.
 PT/INR and PTT.
 >4.
 Type & screen.
 >5.
+Brain naturetic peptide (BNP) for patients with ejection fraction <40%.
-Consider brain naturetic peptide (BNP), procalcitonin, c-reactive protein (CRP), MRSA nasal swab and/or baseline urinalysis.
+>6.
+Consider procalcitonin, c-reactive protein (CRP), MRSA nasal swab and/or baseline urinalysis.

 Please do NOT enter daily pan-lab orders for inpatients; generally, 2x/week is sufficient for patients with oral intake who are not on hemodialysis.